Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Mitigating Diversity Collapse

 where $\lambda$ is the shaping ratio that balances between quality and diversity.
 Finally, we substitute the augmented reward function $\tilde{r}_i=\tilde{R}(\tau^i)$ for the original one $r_i=R(\tau^i)$ in Eq.~\ref{eq:adv} to compute the advantage under the GRPO framework.

-Incorporating the intrinsic reward $R_\text{int}$ will transform the original MDP $M=(\mathcal{S},\mathcal{A},P,R,\gamma)$ to a new one $\tilde{M}=(\mathcal{S},\mathcal{A},P,\tilde{R},\gamma)$, where $\tilde{R}=R+\lambda R_{\text{int}}$.
-As we optimize a policy for the transformed MDP $\tilde{M}$ with the intention of deploying it within the original MDP $M$, it is critical to ensure that the reward shaping does not bias the agent toward suboptimal solutions.
-Theorem~\ref{theo:shaping} establishes that the optimal policy invariance is preserved when incorporating intra-group diversity as an intrinsic reward, providing a theoretical foundation for our reward shaping mechanism.
-Appendix~\ref{app:theorem} presents the detailed proof.
+Incorporating the intrinsic reward $R_\text{int}$ transforms the original MDP $M=(\mathcal{S},\mathcal{A},P,R,\gamma)$ into $\tilde{M}=(\mathcal{S},\mathcal{A},P,\tilde{R},\gamma)$, where $\tilde{R}=R+\lambda R_{\text{int}}$.
+As we optimize a policy for the transformed MDP $\tilde{M}$ with the intention of deploying it within the original MDP $M$, it is critical to ensure that reward shaping does not bias the agent toward suboptimal solutions.
+Theorem~\ref{theo:shaping} establishes that optimal policy invariance is preserved when incorporating intra-group diversity as an intrinsic reward, providing a theoretical foundation for our reward shaping mechanism.
+Appendix~\ref{app:theorem} presents a detailed proof.

 \begin{theorem}[Optimal Policy Invariance] Let $M\!=\!(\mathcal{S},\mathcal{A},P,R,\gamma)$ denote the MDP for the task of fine-tuning diffusion models with RL. $d(\cdot)\!:S\mapsto \mathbb{R}$ is a real-valued function that computes the intra-group diversity $d(s)$ of the state $s$ within a group of generation samples.
 We formulate $R_{\text{int}}(\cdot)\!:S\!\times\!
 A\!\times\!
 S\mapsto \mathbb{R}$ as an intrinsic reward function that is the difference between the diversities of adjacent states, such that for all $s\!\in\!
 S, a\!\in\!
 A, s'\!\in\!
 S$, $R_{\text{int}}(s,a,s')\!=\!\gamma d(s')\!-\!d(s)$.
 Then, with any constant balancing ratio $\lambda$, every optimal policy in the transformed MDP $\tilde{M}\!=\!(\mathcal{S},\mathcal{A},P,R+\lambda R_{\text{int}},\gamma)$ will also be an optimal policy in $M$, and vice versa. \end{theorem}